tdwg/vocab/documentation-specification.md

 ## **4 Machine-readable documents** ##

-It is desirable for user agents (machines) to be able to discover and process metadata associated with standards documents and vocabularies without human intervention.
+It is desirable for semantic clients (machines) to be able to discover and process metadata associated with standards documents and vocabularies without human intervention.
 This section describes how machine-readable documents should be constructed to make this possible.

-The relationships described in this section may be expressed as Resource Description Framework (RDF) but that is not to the exclusion of other methods that may be available for expressing relationships in a manner that facilitates machine processing.
+The relationships described in this section may be expressed as Resource Description Framework (RDF), but that is not to the exclusion of other methods that may be available for expressing the same relationships in a manner that also facilitates machine processing.

+In the same way that immutability of human-readable documents is important for the stability of a standard, the content of machine-readable documents must also be immutable.
+Thus, the set of machine-readable relationships (a graph in RDF) must be unchanged within a version of a document or vocabulary.
+Regardless of the serialization in which the machine-readable metadata are provided, that serialization should parse to the same set of relationships (i.e. the same RDF graph).

 ### **4.1 Identifying a resource and the machine-readable document that describes it** ###